Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • dry biscuit.

-Food processing should be done using a steam bath, it should be boiled or stewed.
+Food should be processed using a steam bath; it should be boiled or stewed.

-• Vegetable soups with slimy porridge (barley, oatmeal) and mashed meat (turkey, quail, chicken)
+• Vegetable soups with slimy porridges (barley, oatmeal) and pureed meat (turkey, quail, chicken)

-• Fish and meat cutlets and steamed meatballs (minced meat should be skipped 3-4 times in a meat grinder with a fine sieve)
+• Fish and meat cutlets and steamed meatballs (minced meat should be minced 3-4 times in a meat grinder with a fine sieve)

-• Cereals, boiled and grated (rice, buckwheat, semolina, oatmeal)
+• Cereals, boiled and ground (rice, buckwheat, semolina, oatmeal)

-• Eggs (quail and chicken) cooked in the form of a steamed omelet (no more than 1-2 pcs.
-Per day)
+• Eggs (quail and chicken) steamed as an omelet (no more than 1-2 pieces per day)

-• Liquids 1.5-2 liters. (decoction of blueberries, rose hips, weak tea, cocoa in water)
+• Liquids 1.5-2 l. (decoction of blueberries, rose hips, weak tea, cocoa in water)

 • alcohol